andyjgao/andyjgao/content/blog/3-pillars-of-productivity.md

 ### Pomodoro Technique

 The Pomodoro Technique is a system where you choose a task to focus on for 25 minutes before taking a 5-minute break.
 After 4 cycles, you take a longer 20-minute break.
 Then you rinse and repeat.
-This strategy works because the breaks are long enough to help your mind recover from intense focus but short enough that you do not become distracted.
+I found this to be the most effective strategy for long-term focus because the breaks are long enough to help your mind recover from intense focus but short enough that you do not become distracted.

+Once you become comfortable, you can increase the duration of each focus-session.

 Currently, I use the [PomoTab](https://www.andyjgao.com/projects/pomotab/) Chrome Extension, but there are also plenty of other options online.

 ### Meditation

-Similar to how we training our body with exercise, we train our mind with meditation.
 [Meditation](https://www.andyjgao.com/blog/why-i-love-meditation/) helps increase the grey-matter in our brain which is directly correlated to focus and attention.
 Through meditation, we can increase the duration we maintain our focus on an activity.